Agree with our rating?

 Best Merchant Rates Payment Processing

 BMR offers debit and credit card processing to, as it claims, over 10,000 businesses.
 It offers gateways and EMV terminals, and it also claims to be able to serve high-risk business types.
 Best Merchant Rates claims to be founded by a small business owner as a reaction to hidden fees in the credit card processing industry.
-As a result, the company presents itself as both an educational resource for merchants and a trustworthy alternative to other providers.
+As a result, the company presents itself as both an educational resource for businesses and a trustworthy alternative to other providers.

 Location & Ownership